Sweet Dreams (Beyoncé song): Chart performance

 "Sweet Dreams" debuted at number 97 on the US Billboard Hot 100 chart issue dated August 8, 2009.
-It peaked at number ten for two non-consecutive weeks on the charts issued dated November 7 and 21, 2009.
-The song became Knowles' thirteenth top ten Hot 100 single as a solo artist during the 2000s, and tied her with Ludacris and T-Pain for second-most top tens on the chart since 2000; Knowles' husband Jay-Z lead with fourteen in that period.
-Knowles' is the third song titled "Sweet Dreams" to reach the top ten of the Hot 100 chart, following "Sweet Dreams" by Air Supply in 1982 and "Sweet Dreams (Are Made of This)" by Eurythmics in 1983.
-For the week ending September 12, 2009, it topped the US Hot Dance Club Songs chart; it became Knowles' eleventh number-one song, and was the fourth song from I Am...
+It peaked at number ten for two non-consecutive weeks on the charts issued dated November 7 and 21, 2009 and become her fourth top 10 single from album.
+The song became Beyoncé's thirteenth top ten Hot 100 single as a solo artist during the 2000s, and tied her with Ludacris and T-Pain for second-most top tens on the chart since 2000; Beyoncé's husband Jay-Z lead with fourteen in that period.
+Beyoncé's is the third song titled "Sweet Dreams" to reach the top ten of the Hot 100 chart, following "Sweet Dreams" by Air Supply in 1982 and "Sweet Dreams (Are Made of This)" by Eurythmics in 1983.
+For the week ending September 12, 2009, it topped the US Hot Dance Club Songs chart; it became Beyoncé's eleventh number-one song, and was the fourth song from I Am...
 Sasha Fierce to top that chart.
-"Sweet Dreams" tied Knowles with Kristine W for second-most number one songs on the Hot Dance Club Songs during the 2000s.
+"Sweet Dreams" tied Beyoncé with Kristine W for second-most number one songs on the Hot Dance Club Songs during the 2000s.
 "Sweet Dreams" was certified platinum by the Recording Industry Association of America (RIAA), denoting sales of one million digital copies.
 As of October 2012, it had sold 1,691,000 digital downloads in the US.

 In the United Kingdom, "Sweet Dreams" debuted at number 52 on the UK Singles Chart on July 18, 2009.
-It peaked at number five on the UK Singles Chart on August 9, 2009 for three consecutive weeks, and became Knowles' eighth top ten single in Britain as a solo artist.
+It peaked at number five on the UK Singles Chart on August 9, 2009 for three consecutive weeks, and became Beyoncé's eighth top ten single in Britain as a solo artist.
 In Australia, the song peaked at number two on the ARIA Singles Chart on August 9, 2009.
-The song spent 38 consecutive weeks on the ARIA Singles Chart, where it last charted on March 1, 2010; it was certified 3× platinum by the Australian Recording Industry Association (ARIA) for shipping 210,000 copies.
+The song spent 38 consecutive weeks on the ARIA Singles Chart, where it last charted on March 1, 2010; it was certified 4× platinum by the Australian Recording Industry Association (ARIA) in 2023, for 280,000 equivalent units.

+Outside of United Kingdom, "Sweet Dreams" met some success across Europe, less however than previous "I am...
+Sasha Fierce" singles.

+Thus, the track reached the top ten in Germany, Czech Republic, Norway, Slovakia, Spain, Portugal and Hungary, top twenty in Sweden, Denmark, Switzerland, Austria and Russia, top thirty in Belgium, and Italy and top fifty in the Netherlands.

+In France, the song didn't enter in the country's official music charts but entered in both French Singles Download Chart and French Airplay Chart, at number 30 and number 2, respectively.
+It is the third single from "I am...
+Sasha Fierce" which didn't entered in the time of its release in France.